Do we need an International Travelers Bill of Rights?

 One moment, 8-year-old Brent Midlock was swimming in a shallow saltwater pool at an all-inclusive resort in Playa del Carmen, Mexico.
 The next, he was gone.

 “It’s something I think about every day,” says his mother, Nancy Midlock.
-Her son had been sucked into an open drainage pipe, his shoulder and elbows violently dislocated by the force of the water.
-His body was recovered a day later.
+The water’s force violently dislocated her son’s shoulder and elbows as it sucked him into an open drainage pipe.
+Rescuers recovered his body a day later.

 Midlock, a business teacher from Shorewood, Ill., says that if she had known about the lack of lifeguards and medical facilities at the resort, she never would have booked that tragic vacation in 2003.